League of Corinth: Campaigns of Alexander the Great

-Aftermath
+Revivals by Antigonid kings

 The League was dissolved after the Lamian War in 322 BC.
 Following the victory of Demetrius I Poliorcetes at the Battle of Salamis in 306 BC, his father, Antigonus I Monophthalmus, assumed the title of Basileus ("King" of Alexander's Empire) by the assembled armies and gained control over the Aegean, the eastern Mediterranean, and most of the Middle East.
 While Antigonus and Demetrius attempted to recreate Philip II's Hellenic league with themselves as dual hegemons, a revived coalition of the diadochi; Cassander, Ptolemy I Soter, Seleucus I Nicator, and Lysimachus decisively defeated them at the Battle of Ipsus in 301 BC, in which Antigonus I was killed.

 Antigonus III Doson (r.
-229 – 221 BC) revived the Hellenic League, this time better known as the 'Hellenic Alliance', in 224 BC placing himself as the president.
+229 – 221 BC) revived the Hellenic League, this time better known as the 'Hellenic Alliance', being placed as the president himself in 224 BC.
 The league functioned as an alliance (symmachia) of existing Greek federations under Macedonian hegemony.
 This alliance consisted not of poleis, but rather of larger regional entities, like the Achaeans, Thessalians, Boeotians, Epirotes etc. These federations maintained internal autonomy, but were interdependent with respect to foreign policy.
 Antigonus' league expanded Antigonid rule in southern Greece recovering Arcadia in 224 BC and defeating king Cleomenes III of Sparta at the Battle of Sellasia in 222 BC.
-Doson managed to restore internal stability in Macedon and reestablish its position as the dominant power in Hellenistic Greece.
+Doson managed to restore political stability in Greece and reestablish its position as the dominant power in Hellenistic Greece.